Northwest Michigan 4-H Livestock Council

 • Lineup will be in the steer wash rack.

-• After weight classes everyone will go back in the ring for auction line up so DO NOT go back to the barn until after this.
+• After weight classes everyone will go back in the ring for top 15 market animals all others will be placed in the auction line up based on the lottery done at weight in.

 Wednesday – Showmanship: